Samahu/TennisCourtIoT-Visualization/README.md

 # TennisCourtIoT-Visualization
-Data Visualization for the TennisCourtIoT project, utilizing R programming and ShinyApps.
+Data Visualization for the TennisCourtIoT project, utilizing R programming, MongoDB and ShinyApps.